o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-collisions-targets.md

 **Example**
 ![\[Example components attached to the Target entity.\]](/images/userguide/scripting/script-canvas/script-canvas-target-entity-component-properties.png)

-## Step 8: Add Logic to the Projectile to Destroy Target Entities<a name="script-canvas-tutorial-collisions-targets-step-eight"></a>
+## Step 8: Add Logic to the Projectile to Destroy Target Entities {#script-canvas-tutorial-collisions-targets-step-eight}

 Now that you've set up the **Target** entity, you can add logic to the projectile to destroy entities that have the **Target** tag\.